tayloraswift/swift-noise/readme.md

 * SuperSimplex noise (2D)

-    SuperSimplex noise is yet another improvement on Simpex noise that results in even noise with fewer artifacts.
+    SuperSimplex noise is yet another improvement on Simplex noise that results in even noise with fewer artifacts.
 SuperSimplex noise also runs slightly (~5%) faster than Simplex noise.
 Many thanks to the Java and [Rust OpenSimplex communities](https://github.com/brendanzab/noise-rs) for their assistance, which was essential for bringing SuperSimplex procedural noise to Swift.

 * SuperSimplex noise (3D)

     3D SuperSimplex volumetric noise, suitable for texturing any 3D object without seams or texture unwrapping.

 ![](super_simplex3D.png)